- Ipanema, Rio de Janeiro

 Not only is Rio de Janeiro blessed with some of the world’s most dramatically gorgeous scenery, it also offers some of the most beautiful beaches together with urban pleasures.
 While Copacabana may be the most famous of all its beaches, and Leblon an increasingly attractive beach and neighborhood for sunseekers, it is in Ipanema that you’ll find the best of the city.
 Its golden sands are filled with flawlessly-sculpted bodies playing sports, jogging, or getting wet in the Atlantic, and that’s just the beginning of a day and night of posing and partying.
 Cross the avenue and you’ll find some of Rio’s best restaurants, or simply enjoy an açai juice or caipirinha at a café.
-Sitting on the sand or from a cafe table, take some time to admire the majestic peaks in the distance, the body-conscious strollers on the wave-patterned boardwalk, and soak up the sensual atmosphere all around.
+Sitting on the sand or from a café table, take some time to admire the majestic peaks in the distance, the body-conscious strollers on the wave-patterned boardwalk, and soak up the sensual atmosphere all around.

-Tayelet (“Promenade” in Hebrew) is Tel Aviv’s sandy Mediterranean coastline lined with beach cafes and hotels.
+Tayelet (“Promenade” in Hebrew) is Tel Aviv’s sandy Mediterranean coastline lined with beach cafés and hotels.
 Often the site of parties and beautiful sunsets, it’s the city’s most irresistible area, the place everyone flocks to after a stroll down the trendy Sheinkin Street.
 After a day under the Mediterranean sun, the bronzed bodies clean themselves up under the freshwater showers and move on to Tel Aviv Port, a sleek seafront promenade that is a hot nighttime destination.
 It is actually an attractive spot at any time of the day, from brunch to evening jazz performance, especially on Shabbat.

 An already exciting city can only get better with a beachfront.
 So when the Olympics came to Barcelona in 1992, its Mediterranean coastline got a makeover, and the result is Barceloneta Beach.
 Flashy hotels and restaurants have opened by this new sandy attraction, and it’s now a magnet for the city’s coolest crowds at any time of the day and night.
 That means you can work on your tan during the day, and later show it off at the clubs of any part of town.
-You can actually walk to the center of the city, strolling down a walkway lined with palm trees, cafes, and some exciting modern landmarks such as Frank Gehry’s 200-foot-long sculpture of a fish.
+You can actually walk to the center of the city, strolling down a walkway lined with palm trees, cafés, and some exciting modern landmarks, such as Frank Gehry’s 200-foot-long sculpture of a fish.

 Just as famous as Sydney’s Opera House are the city’s beaches, with waters always taken over by surfers and dolphins.
 Within minutes from the center of the city you’ll be stepping on golden sand, and the exact place to head to is Bondi Beach.
-It’s a crescent of sand faced by a variety of shops, often packed by sun and wave seekers.
-It’s a world-class surfing destination with a surprisingly relaxing atmosphere and a melting pot of crowds, from rich to poor, from young to old.
+It’s a crescent of sand faced by a variety of shops, often packed with sun and wave seekers.
+It’s a world-class surfing destination with a surprisingly relaxing atmosphere, and a melting pot of crowds, from rich to poor, from young to old.